NLTM-LID/LID/GUI/Readme.md

-# Spoken Language Identification GUI
+# Spoken Language Identification using u-vector with GUI

 This Python script implements a graphical user interface (GUI) for Spoken Language Identification using u-vector and u-vector with WSSL models.
-The GUI allows users to perform various tasks such as recording audio, playing saved audio files, and identifying the language of spoken audio using both standard u-vector and WSSL u-vector models.
+The GUI allows users to perform various tasks such as recording audio, playing saved audio files, and identifying the language of spoken audio using both standard u-vector and u-vector with WSSL models.

 ## Prerequisites